yce6db/spsatuva.github.io/_pages/resources/courses.md

 An introduction to quantum computation, a modern discipline looking for ways to harness the power of quantum mechanics to gain exponential speedup of computations and simulations.
 We will go through the basic algorithms, discuss error correction and various physical platforms suggested for a possible implementation of such a computer.
 <br>
 <br>
-Students in the PHYS UGRD career must take PHYS 3650 before they can enroll in PHYS 5880.
+Students in the PHYS UGRD career must take Quantum Mechanics 1 (PHYS 3650) before they can enroll in PHYS 5880.
 This does NOT apply to students in ALL other careers
 <br>
 <br>
 The course assumes a knowledge of linear algebra, basic probability and familiarity with quantum mechanics